 The easiest way to get to Green Island is to book a ferry transfer from Cairns and arrive by boat.
 Several companies will take you there including Great Barrier Reef & Green Island tours and Big Cat Reef Cruises.

-How long is the ferry from Cairns to Green Island?
+How long is the boat ride from Cairns to Green Island?

 On a fast Green Island ferry, you can be there in under an hour.
 The fast boat leaves from the Marlin Marina in Cairns and takes around 45 minutes to make the crossing (***the slow boat takes twice as long).